wendahere/JAWS/path/to/Sean.md

   download
   s will be the firmware that your ESP32 can use micropython. **Make sure you remeber where you save the file your going to path it later**
-v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firmware file name)``` if you are a mac user and ```esptool.py --chip esp32 --port COM(port number) write_flash -z 0x1000 (firmware file name, need to path it)``` . vi)After that it will download the programe and now you have micropython on your ESP32!!!
+v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firmware file name)``` if you are a mac user and ```esptool.py --chip esp32 --port COM(port number) write_flash -z 0x1000 (firmware file name, need to path it)``` .

-Then afer
+vi)After that it will download the programe and now you have micropython on your ESP32

 # Week 5
 ## Reflection